Déjà Vu (2006 film): Box office

 Déjà Vu premiered in New York City on November 20, 2006, two days before its wide release in all of the United States and Canada.
 Alongside Mexico, the three countries were the sole nations to open the film in November.
 The United Kingdom opened the film on December 15, 2006, and was followed shortly thereafter by New Zealand on December 22.
 Australia was the last English-speaking country where the film premiered, on January 18, 2007.

-The film opened in the #3 spot with $20.5 million in 3,108 theaters, an average of $6,619 per theater.
+The film opened in the #3 spot behind Happy Feet and Casino Royale with $20.5 million in 3,108 theaters, an average of $6,619 per theater.
 Déjà Vu ran for fourteen weeks, staying in the top ten for its first three weeks.
 It grossed $64 million in the United States and Canada and $116.5 million in other territories for a worldwide total of $180.6 million, against a production budget of $75 million.
 These earnings made Déjà Vu the 23rd most successful film of 2006 worldwide.